I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisoidrequest.md

 ---
-UID: NF.ndis.NdisOidRequest
+UID: NF:ndis.NdisOidRequest
 title: NdisOidRequest function
 author: windows-driver-content
 description: The NdisOidRequest function forwards a request to the underlying drivers to query the capabilities or status of an adapter or set the state of an adapter.
 old-location: netvista\ndisoidrequest.htm
-old-project: NetVista
+old-project: netvista
 ms.assetid: a3ddeec4-0414-48ed-ab3b-5df252682655
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/8/2018
 ms.keywords: NdisOidRequest
 ms.prod: windows-hardware
 ms.technology: windows-devices